albert-dinh-01/MSFabricHackRedditSentiment2024/README.md

 # Inspiration

 The ongoing debate between Xbox and PlayStation enthusiasts is a prominent topic in the gaming community.
 Understanding the sentiment trends surrounding these two consoles can provide valuable insights for gamers, developers, and marketers.
-More info on the project: [Devpost](https://devpost.com/software/twitter-sentiment-analysis-sc4w1x) and the [demo](https://youtu.be/uzoU234xk8A?si=ggFqIEqh1PnP2NL3).
+More info on the project can be found on: [Devpost](https://devpost.com/software/twitter-sentiment-analysis-sc4w1x) and its [demo here](https://youtu.be/uzoU234xk8A?si=ggFqIEqh1PnP2NL3).

 ## What It Does